yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (1 of 3).md

 When both ends send a SYN at the same time, both ends enter the SYN_SENT state.
 When they receive the SYN, their state changes to SYN_RCVD and they resend the SYN and aknowledge the received SYN.
 When they both receive the SYN and the acknowledged SYN, the connection enters the ESTABLISHED state.
 In such a state, both ends act as a client and server.

-So the client doesn't need a SYN/ACK answer from the server in order to complete the three-way handshake. **All we need is to send a SYN and wait for the *client*'s SYN/ACK to establish the connection and start HTTP exchange.** This would avoid us to send a SYN/ACK packet that would be dropped by the client.
-We'll use Scapy to mimic a server that has this behavior.
+So the client doesn't need a SYN/ACK answer from the server in order to complete the three-way handshake. **All we need is to send a SYN and wait for the *client*'s SYN/ACK to establish the connection and start HTTP exchange.** This can save us from sending a SYN/ACK packet that would be dropped by the client.
+We'll use Scapy to mimic a server with such a behavior.

 ### Crafting with scapy
 Before executing any Scapy scripts, we must disable the Linux Kernel's response to avoid any RST-flagged answers.
 Scapy operates in user space so the Kernel has no idea of what Scapy is doing.